Institutional Revolutionary Party: Second time in opposition: 2018–present

-On November 27, 2017, José Antonio Meade announced he would compete in the 2018 presidential election, representing the PRI.
-He was reported to have been handpicked directly by president Peña Nieto through the traditional and now controversial practice known as El Dedazo (literally, "the big finger", evoking an image of the incumbent president directly pointing towards his successor).
+On 27 November 2017, José Antonio Meade announced he would compete in the 2018 presidential election, representing the PRI.
+He was reported to have been handpicked directly by president Peña Nieto through the traditional and now controversial practice known as El Dedazo (literally, "the finger strike", evoking an image of the incumbent president directly pointing towards his successor).

 There were concerns about the possibility of fraud in the presidential election following allegations of electoral fraud concerning the election of Enrique Peña Nieto's cousin Alfredo del Mazo Maza as governor of the state of Mexico, in December 2017.
 The Mexican newspaper Regeneración, which is officially linked to the MORENA party, warned about the possibility of the PRI committing an electoral fraud.
 Cited was the controversial law of internal security that the PRI senators approved as the means to diminish the protests towards such electoral fraud.
 Bloomberg News also supported that possible outcome, with Tony Payan, director of the Houston's Mexico Center at Rice University's Baker Institute, suggesting that both vote buyouts and computer hackings were possible, citing the 1988 previous electoral fraud committed by the PRI.
 Bloomberg's article also suggested Meade could also receive unfair help from the over-budget amounts of money spent in publicity by incumbent president Enrique Peña Nieto (who also campaigned with the PRI).
-A December 2017 article in The New York Times reported Peña Nieto spending about US$2 billion on publicity during his first 5 years as president, the largest publicity budget ever spent by a Mexican president.
+A December 2017 article in The New York Times reported Peña Nieto spending about US$2 billion on publicity during his first five years as president, the largest publicity budget ever spent by a Mexican president.
 Additionally, the article noted the concerns of news journalists, 68 percent of whom claimed to not believe they had enough freedom of speech.
 To support the statement, the cited award-winning news reporter Carmen Aristegui, who was controversially fired shortly after revealing the Mexican White House scandals concerning a conflict of interest regarding a house owned by Peña Nieto.